A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 with $\bar{\mathbf{h}}_{RI} = \frac{\mathbf{h}_{RI}}{\|\mathbf{h}_{RI}\|_2}$ and $\bar{\mathbf{h}}_{IT} = \frac{\mathbf{h}_{IT}}{\|\mathbf{h}_{IT}\|_2}$.
 By (\ref{eq:theta_zy}), (\ref{eq:opt_cond}) can be rewritten as

 It turns out that it is sufficient to solve linear equations in (\ref{eq:opt_cond1}) as the global optimal solution of (\ref{eq:prob_adm}).
 Note that with a given architecture, one can always focus only on the nonzero entries in $\mathbf{Y}_I$ and solve (\ref{eq:opt_cond1}).
-Such a closed-form solution for tree/forest-connected architectures has been derived in \cite{nerini2024beyond}. \item \textit{Searching-Based Methods:} The optimization problem (\ref{eq:prob_adm}) is essentially unconstrained by focusing only on the upper-triangular (or equivalently lower-triangular) and diagonal entries of $\mathbf{Y}_I$.
-This can be directly solved by some searching-based methods, such as the quasi-Newton method \cite{shen2021}. \item \textit{Introducing Auxiliary Variables:} One can introduce an auxiliary variable $\mathbf{u} = \mathbf{h}_{RI}\mathbf{\Theta}$, such that the matrix inverse can be eliminated by transferring it to a bilinear constraint \cite{wu2024optimization}:
+Such a closed-form solution for tree/forest-connected architectures has been derived in \cite{nerini2024beyond}, which requires $\mathcal{O}(M^3)$ complexity due to the matrix inversion. \item \textit{Searching-Based Methods:} The optimization problem (\ref{eq:prob_adm}) is essentially unconstrained by focusing only on the upper-triangular (or equivalently lower-triangular) and diagonal entries of $\mathbf{Y}_I$.
+This can be directly solved by some searching-based methods, such as the quasi-Newton method \cite{shen2021}, which requires $\mathcal{O}(I_3\frac{M^2(M+1)^2}{4})$ to solve $\frac{M(M+1)}{2}$ variables, where $I_3$ denotes the number of iterations. \item \textit{Introducing Auxiliary Variables:} One can introduce $\mathbf{u} = \mathbf{h}_{RI}\mathbf{\Theta}$, such that the matrix inverse can be eliminated by transferring it to a bilinear constraint \cite{wu2024optimization}:

 Again, the equality constraint $\mathbf{u}(Y_0\mathbf{I}_M+\mathbf{Y}_I) = \mathbf{h}_{RI}(Y_0\mathbf{I}_M-\mathbf{Y}_I)$ can be penalized to construct the associated Lagrangian function and problem (\ref{eq:prob_adm}) can be transformed into the following form